NSO-developer/nso-gitbook/administration/management/aaa-infrastructure.md

 * `$supplementary_gids` is a (possibly empty) space-separated list of additional UNIX group IDs the user is also a member of.
 * `$HOME` is the directory that should be used as HOME for this user when NSO executes commands on behalf of this user.

-It is further possible for the program to return a token on successful authentication, by using `"accept_token"` instead of `"accept"`:&#x20;
+It is further possible for the program to return a token on successful authentication, by using `"accept_token"` instead of `"accept"`:

 **`"accept_token $groups $uid $gid $supplementary_gids $HOME $token\n"`**